The64thGamer/cheeseepedia/content/wiki/rock-pizza-roll-cec-menu-item.md

 citations = ["https://m.facebook.com/ChuckECheese/videos/rock-pizza-roll/2189010168002795/","https://web.archive.org/web/20190105214629/https://www.chuckecheese.com/menu","https://www.fastfoodpost.com/chuck-e-cheeses-introduces-rock-and-pizza-roll/","https://web.archive.org/web/20191019041535/https://www.chuckecheese.com/menu"]
 pageThumbnailFile = "5NCXhh12thgDBnRUu0NY.avif"
 +++
-The ***Rock & Pizza Roll* was a limited time appetizer at Chuck E. Cheese locations from 2018 through 2019.<sup>(1)</sup>
+The ***Rock & Pizza Roll* was a limited time appetizer at Chuck E. Cheese locations from 2018 through 2019.{{< cite 1 >}}
 The item is a long strip of pepperonis and cheese wrapped in a 15 inch roll of dough, served with marinara sauce or ranch.
 The item is meant to look like the neck of a guitar, with its box completing the look.**

 ## Rereleases

-The initial release started on October 1, 2018, with the item being discontinued on December 30th.<sup>(2)</sup> Two months later the item would relaunch and continue presumably into the summer.<sup>(3)</sup> A third launch would happen on October 1, 2019, continuing somewhere into late November.
+The initial release started on October 1, 2018, with the item being discontinued on December 30th.{{< cite 2 >}} Two months later the item would relaunch and continue presumably into the summer.{{< cite 3 >}} A third launch would happen on October 1, 2019, continuing somewhere into late November.
 The third launch would see an updated description on the website:

 > The Rock & Pizza Roll is back for an encore!
 This pizza roll is over-sized (at 15 inches long!), which makes it the perfect appetizer or snack for anyone in the family.
 Our fresh-made dough is stuffed with cheese and pepperoni, baked fresh and served with the sauce of your choice (marinara or ranch).
-This fun, one-of-a-kind item is available starting on October 1st, while supplies last.<sup>(4)</sup>
+This fun, one-of-a-kind item is available starting on October 1st, while supplies last.{{< cite 4 >}}

 ## Guitar Jingle